VIN-y/MissChanger/Klipper_Config/Alpha/README.md

 ### 3.1.2.
 Uninstall

 Some manual change will still need to be done in the user space (i.e. the section that is accessible via the web interface).
+These settings / files / folders tend to contain information and calibration values specific to your printer.
+Thus, it advised that you create a backup before deletion.
 This includes:

 * The `config` folder